 One of the main goals of the athletic training network is to help reduce injuries sustained by student athletes through prevention, education, research, and proper evaluation of athletic injuries.
 We have a fully integrated concussion program designed to identify and help our specialty trained team physicians and athletic trainers manage athletes who have sustained a concussion.
 We are continuously conducting research in several areas of sports injury and trauma.

 Kyle Cassas, MD

-Statistics reveal that 90 PERCENT of student athletes report some sort of sports-related injury.
-54 PERCENT of student athletes report they have played while injured.
-When working closely with a trainer student athletes can expect the best care and a faster recovery.
+Statistics reveal that 90 percent of student athletes report some sort of sports-related injury.
+Fifty-four percent of student athletes report they have played while injured.
+When working closely with a trainer, student athletes can expect the best care and a faster recovery.

 These city based programs promote opportunities for children, youth and their families to participate in a variety of classes, fitness, travel, sports, cultural arts, after-school and summer programs.
-Our athletic trainers our proud to take care of families at the following Parks & Rec Districts:
+Our athletic trainers are proud to take care of families at the following Parks & Recreation districts: